 Work experience in an office setting.
-Trainee spends 120-150 hours per semester in on-thejob training.
+Trainee spends 120 hours unpaid or 150 hours paid per semester in on-the-job training.

-225 OFFICE WORK EXPERIENCE 3 UNITS
+225\ OFFICE WORK EXPERIENCE 3 UNITS

 Prerequisite: Limited to BOT majors who have completed at least 12 units in the major.